Kang Daniel videography

 This is a videography of South Korean singer-songwriter, actor, television host, and businessman Kang Daniel.
-He has appeared in 33 music videos — two of which were guest appearances — and one web series titled Rookie Cops (2022) that was released on Star via Disney+.
+He has appeared in 36 music videos — two of which were guest appearances — and one web series titled Rookie Cops (2022) that was released on Star via Disney+.
 His documentary film titled Kang Daniel: My Parade (2023) follows him through the First Parade world tour with concert footage, behind-the-scenes rehearsals, and candid interviews.
+His second documentary film Kang Daniel: Hold Your Breath (2026) covers the Act tours.

 Following his appearance as the first-place winner of Produce 101 Season 2, Kang was seen on various television shows including It's Dangerous Beyond the Blankets, Master Key, and Law of the Jungle – Pioneers.
 He has also been featured in several commercials such as those for HiteJinro, Subway Korea, and KT Corporation.